furkanozdenn/DECoNT/README.md

 - For purposes of this tutorial, lets call the directory containing all described read depth files: /home/user/sambamba_read_depths/

-### Step-3: Run DECoNT_polish.py on data obtained in Step-1 and Step-2.
+### Step-3: Run DECoNT on data obtained in Step-1 and Step-2

 - Requirements of DECoNT must be satisfied.
 For easy handling of requirements download DECoNT_env.yml file and initialize environment of DECoNT as follows (optional).

 ```shell